 To summarise, growth marketing prioritises metrics and KPIs that demonstrate genuine growth.
 This requires a multichannel strategy that optimises the entire customer journey with three key objectives:

 - Maximise customer retention & lifetime value

-A successful growth marketing strategy ensures your business continues to grow bigger and stronger, even as competition intensifies in your industry.
+A successful growth marketing strategy ensures your business continues to grow, even as competition intensifies in your industry.
 The more clout you have, the more difficult it is for rival businesses and newcomers to take your place.
 At the same time, you become more resilient to market disruption and business challenges.

-In other words, growth marketing is the strategic path to long-term, sustained success.
+In other words, growth marketing is the strategic path to long-term growth.